-The Department of Kinesiology offers an undergraduate degree and three degrees at the graduate level.
+The Department of Kinesiology offers an undergraduate degree and four degrees at the graduate level.
 The application process and funding is unique to each program.
 Please see individual program pages for more information.

 The Exercise Science program offers an undergraduate degree in Exercise Science.
 The Exercise Science program prepares students for research, medical, and graduate programs in the field.